 International students should allow a minimum of six months to complete application procedures.
 PCC is authorized under federal law to enroll non-immigrant alien students.
-The regular application form should be completed and returned with the \$50 Application Fee and \$125 Reservation Deposit to the Director of Admissions.
+The regular application form should be submitted along with the Application Fee and Reservation Deposit (see p.
+18).
 The application cannot be processed until these fees are received; all payments must be in U.S. currency.
 International students' accounts will be charged any handling fees assessed by a foreign bank (e.g., transfer funds, etc.).
 It is required by United States Immigration and Customs Enforcement regulations that international students submit to the College all application forms, academic records, test scores, and proof of financial responsibility before the Form I-20 can be sent.
 In addition, the College requires international students to submit one semester's tuition, room and board, fees, and one-way transportation charges from the College to the student's home before final acceptance can be granted and the Form I-20 will be sent.
 Each semester must be paid in advance.

-Prospective students should take either the ACT or the SAT.
+Prospective students should take the ACT, CLT, or the SAT.
 Non-English-speaking students are also required to take the Test of English as a Foreign Language (TOEFL).
 Have your TOEFL scores sent directly from the Educational Testing Service to the Director of Admissions as soon as possible.
 This is done automatically if you specify our college TOEFL number 5970 when you register for this test.